IdentityPython/new-session-management/docs/source/session_info_api.rst

 .. _`removed_subordinate`:

 Removes a subordinate or rather it removes the reference to a subordinate.
-The instance the reference points to can still exist in the database.
+The instance the reference points to will still exist in the database.

 revoke
 ++++++